MelonKony/millmint/site/factbook/society/state/law/rights.md

     1. Everyone has the right to freedom of conscience, religion, thought, belief and opinion.

-    2. Religious observances may be conducted in Commonwealth institutions where they follow rules established by the {{<link/ministry-of-culture>}}, are conducted on an equitable basis and their attendance is free and voluntary.
+    2. Religious observances may be conducted in Commonwealth institutions where they follow rules established by the [[Ministry of Culture]], are conducted on an equitable basis and their attendance is free and voluntary.

     3. This section does not prevent legislation recognising ­